 This essentially implies that The Wall album is a cycle — a story that repeats itself, either with Pink or in life in general.
 It implies that Pink may be trapped in a loop or, more broadly, that building “walls” is something that people do to themselves; it’s a cycle that keeps going, a loop that repeats.
-On the surface, it’s a reference to a line from the song “The Trial” where Pink asks “There must have been a door there in the wall, When I came in”.
+The break in the sentence implies that it’s possible to break the cycle if we choose.
+On its own, it’s a reference to a line from the song “The Trial” where Pink asks “There must have been a door there in the wall / When I came in”.

 It also might be related to the cinema at the time.
 When the album was first released, there were many more local, single-screen cinemas than there are today.
 At these local houses, it was acceptable for patrons to seat themselves in the auditorium when they arrived, which may have been between show times.
 It wasn’t unheard of for moviegoers to arrive in the middle of a film and leave at about the same time during the next screening of the film.
 One might say at that time, “Isn’t this where we came in?”
 I once saw that on an episode of Monty Python’s Flying Circus.

 The Wall album is the only release that uses this cycle.
 The film opens in a hotel with Vera Lynn’s “The Little Boy That Santa Claus Forgot” in the background.
 It then moves on to battlefield scenes and “When The Tigers Broke Free, Part I”.
 “Outside The Wall” only appears at the end of the film.

 The Pink Floyd live shows opened with an audio collage where Vera Lynn’s “We’ll Meet Again” was abruptly cut off before the surrogate band opened the show with “In The Flesh?”.